IBM/operator-collection-sdk/ibm/operator_collection_sdk/README.md

 ```

 ## Generating an operator-config.yml in an existing Ansible Collection
-Run the following command in the root directory of the Ansible collection to generate the `operator-config.yaml` template
+If you are planning to convert an existing Ansible Collection to an Operator Collection, then you should run the following command in the root directory of the Ansible collection to generate the `operator-config.yml` template

 ```bash
 ansible-playbook ibm.operator_collection_sdk.create_operator_config.yml